oukene/smartthings_customize/README.md

 # This is a climate example.
 Fill in the appropriate capability.
 If you do not use the entity_id
 # attribute, the switch capability is not required.
 # For climates->capability, enter mode capability
+# Use hvac_modes: to map HomeAssistant's Climate and SmartThings' modes.
     climates:
       - capability: airConditionerMode
         component: main